1066 Brands 3393 Models 24744 Galleries 15648 Typefaces 6273 Patents

 This machine needed a little exercise but now excellent typer.

-The original feet look good, a little harder than I'd prefer.
+The original feet look good, they are a little harder than I'd prefer.
+But machine stays stable with it's weight.

-It would be nice to have the more modern key layout with a number "1"
+It would be nice to have the more modern 70s to 80s keyboard layout with a number "1" next to the "2"

 Some photos taken with ribbon cover removed.
 Photos taken under artificial light, so color rendition may be faulty, but the paint is just neutral gray.